 Taking its cues from bands like the Brian Setzer Orchestra, the Atomic Fireballs, and Big Bad Voodoo Daddy, the Voodoo Orchestra revisits the high energy jump swing of the ‘30s and ‘40s.
 With Rat Pack swagger, this dynamic entertainment conspiracy features 20 top notch musicians who faithfully celebrate the music and style of one of America’s golden ages of music.
 In addition to recent performances in LA, the band headlined Salt Lake City's Official First Night Celebration - EVE 2011, performing for thousands.
 They have shared the bill with acts as varied as the Robert Cray Band and the Neon Trees.
 The band was recognized in 2010 and 2011 by DownBeat Magazine with the award for “Outstanding Rock/Blues Band”.

-Excellence in the Community present the "Excellence in the Community Concerts" in a partnership with Salt Lake County Library's Viridian Center.
-These free concerts feature local, high quality musicians of various styles and genres.
+The library's Viridian Event Center and Excellence in the Community present the "Excellence in the Community Concerts", free performances each month that feature local, high quality musicians of various styles and genres.